Taiwan (Chinese Taipei)

 Throughout the ensuing Cold War between the super powers Chiang Kaishek gambled that a US-Soviet War was likely, and that would bring him huge American military support to drive out the Soviet supported Communists.
 He calculated that this eventuality would sweep him back to power from his ‘temporary’ island fortress of Taiwan.
 It is estimated that the Americans spent $2 billion supporting Chiang, much of which was embezzled.
 US military support included training and transport and during the Korean War the US Navy set up a base in Taiwan.

 Like so many events in Chinese history there are echoes of earlier times, when the Ming dynasty fell to the Manchus in 1644, Guoxingye (Koxinga WG) led attempts from his Taiwan stronghold to re-conquer China and re-establish the Ming dynasty.
-Such parallels would not have gone unnoticed in Beijing or Taipei.
+Such parallels did not go unnoticed in Beijing or Taipei.

 Taiwan, Taipei